LeNPaul/Lagrange/_posts/2023-08-27-the-world-in-our-hands.md

 The [gathering](https://ecovillagegathering.org) is hard to put into words but to try and convey what it was like, here's a [video from GEN Europe](https://youtu.be/syxFDTvYHDI?si=JtYmoQYqODTFtrDG).
 It was incredible to see our kids at home in community, disappearing for hours at a time, gaining confidence and friends from around the world.
 As we expected, the connections and knowledge gained refined our plans for the rest of the trip.

 ## Denmark
-I was struck by the few number of cars and large number of pedestrians and bikes.

 ## Sweden